ISCPIF/simpoplocal-epb/README.md

 To build and publish the OpenMoLE plugin:

-`sbt publish-local`
+`sbt osgi-bundle`

-Get the plugin in your local `~/.ivy2/` repository, for instance:
+Get the plugin in the`target` repository, for instance:

-`/home/reuillon/.ivy2/local/fr.geocite.simpoplocal/exploration_2.10/1.0.0/bundles/exploration_2.10.jar`
+`target/scala-2.11/exploration_2.11-1.0.0.jar`

 We use OpenMoLE to describe and launch our experimentation.